k11n/konstellation/docs/guide/apps.md

 # Working with Apps

+## Container Registry

+Your app needs to be hosted by a container registry in order to be used with Kubernetes.
+The `registry` field in the app manifest specifies the URL to the registry.
+When `registry` is left blank, it defaults to Docker Hub.
+By default, the cluster only has access to public repos on Docker Hub.
+To access private registries, there are two options.

+### ECR

+The simplest option is to use [Amazon ECR](https://aws.amazon.com/ecr/).
+When Konstellation sets up the IAM role for the cluster, it included read-only access to your repos on ECR.

+Once your images are pushed to ECR, set the registry field your ECR URL.
+That's it.

 ## Targets

 Target is a concept in Konstellation that provides a namespace for your app.
 A target is roughly equivalent to a specific environment of your app.
 For example, you could specify a production and a development target, with different configurations for hostnames, scale parameters, and receive target-specific configs.